 Not only does it free up room in cupboards, it also makes it easier to grab what you need quickly.
 Plus it looks great, too.

 13. Think outside the kitchen

 No room left in your kitchen area?
 Small kitchen storage ideas don't have to be in the cooking zone.
 Steal space from other rooms instead.
 Yes, we know they’re traditionally used to store table linens or dinnerware, but who says a sideboard can’t stock other kitchen staples?

 Even pantry items too – stack a few baskets or bins inside to keep things organised.

-How do I organise cabinets in a small kitchen?
+How should pots and pans be stored in a small kitchen?

 How do you declutter kitchen countertops?

-You could also consider creating more countertop space by placing a thick butcher’s block or cutting board over an unused hob or across the sink.
+If you’re limited on kitchen cupboard space, consider using the tops of cabinets or storage spaces in other rooms.
+If you are still struggling to find enough counterspace, consider creating more placing a thick butcher’s block or cutting board over an unused hob or across the sink.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

 Here's how to get rid of a mattress that's seen better days